dzekelid/recipients/_listings/sendgrid/apis.md

     url: https://raw.githubusercontent.com/streamdata-gallery-topics/recipients/master/_listings/sendgrid/contactdb-lists-list-id-recipients-get.md
   - type: x-postman-collection
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/recipients/master/_listings/sendgrid/contactdb-lists-list-id-recipients-get-postman.md
-- name: SendGrid Add Contactdb Recipients
+- name: SendGrid Get Contactdb Recipients Billable Count
   description: |-
-    **This endpoint allows you to add a Marketing Campaigns recipient.**
+    **This endpoint allows you to retrieve the number of Marketing Campaigns recipients that you will be billed for.**

-    You can add custom field data as a parameter on this endpoint.
-We have provided an example using some of the default custom fields SendGrid provides.
+    You are billed for marketing campaigns based on the highest number of recipients you have had in your account at one time.
+This endpoint will allow you to know the current billable count value.

     The Contacts API helps you manage your [Marketing Campaigns](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/index.html) recipients.
   image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/sendgrid-logo.png